progmaticltd/homebox/docs/installation.md

       ansible_port: 22
 ```

 I have actually tested with the Ansible remote user as root.
+It
-It should be possible to run as an admin user and use "sudo" with little modifications,
+should be possible to run as an admin user and use "sudo" with little
-I will test this if requested.
+modifications, I will test this if requested.

 ### 2. Describe your configuration

-This step is detailed in the next section.
+This step is detailed in the next section, [configuration](configuration.md).
 The second step is to start the installation procedure

 ## Your router

-Ideally, you will need to configure your router to redirect all the external traffic to your homebox using the DMZ functionality if there is one.
+Ideally, you will need to configure your router to redirect all the
+external traffic to your homebox using the DMZ functionality if there
+is one.
 The other option is to redirect the ports needed.

 Initially, the following TCP ports are required:

-- To obtain your certificates from LetsEncrypt, you need your system to be accessible externally on the port 80.
+- To obtain your certificates from LetsEncrypt, you need your system
+  to be accessible externally on the port 80.
-- To test sending and receiving emails, your system should be accessible on the port 25 as well.
+- To test sending and receiving emails, your system should be
+  accessible on the port 25 as well.
-- To retrieve emails, your system should be accessible on ports 143, 993, 110, 995.
+- To retrieve emails, your system should be accessible on ports 143,
+  993, 110, 995.
-- To send emails, your system should be accessible on ports 587 and/or 465.
+- To send emails, your system should be accessible on ports 587 and/or
+  465.
-- For Thunderbird automatic configuration, your system should be accessible on port 80.
+- For Thunderbird automatic configuration, your system should be
+  accessible on port 80.
-- Once installed, the webmail is accessible in http (port 80), but redirects you directly to https (port 443).
+- Once installed, the webmail is accessible in http (port 80), but
+  redirects you directly to https (port 443).

 ## After the installation

-Once the scripts have finish to run, your server is ready to receive emails.
+Once the scripts have finish to run, your server is ready to receive
+emails.
 You do not need to restart it.